Three-coloring triangle-free graphs on surfaces V. Coloring planar graphs with distant anomalies: Introduction

-In this paper we are concerned with $3$-coloring planar graphs.
+This paper is a part of a series aimed at studying the $3$-colorability of graphs on a fixed surface that are either triangle-free, or have their triangles restricted in some way.
+Here, we are concerned with $3$-coloring planar graphs.
 All {\em graphs} in this paper are finite and simple; that is, have no loops or multiple edges.
-The following is a classical theorem of Gr\"otzsch~\cite{Gro}.
+All \emph{colorings} that we consider are proper, assigning different colors to adjacent vertices.
+The following is a classical theorem of Gr\"otzsch~\cite{grotzsch1959}.

 \begin{theorem} \mylabel{grotzsch} Every triangle-free planar graph is $3$-colorable. \end{theorem}